geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

    expected.
 For example, downloads may fail to be correctly processed, or metadata harvesting from other servers may not work.

-To get to the System configuration, you must be logged on as administrator first.
-Open the Administration page and select System configuration (The link is surrounded with a red rectangle).
+To get to the System configuration parameters, you must be logged on as administrator first.
+Open the Administration page and select System configuration (The link is inside the red ellipse).

 .. important:: New installations of GeoNetwork use admin for both username and password.
 It is important to change this from the Administration page once